 FMR1 mutation testing is used to assess the FMR1 gene in a person.
-The FMR1 gene is carried on the X chromosome and boys, who have only one X chromosome and a Y chromosome with no FMR1 gene, have only one copy of the gene in each cell in their bodies.
-Women, who have two X chromosomes, have two copies of the gene in each cell.
-In women one of the X chromosomes in each cell is randomly inactivated and this is important in how women can be affected by mutations in the gene.
+The FMR1 gene is carried on the X chromosome.
+Males have only one X chromosome (and one Y chromosome).
+Therefore they have only one copy of the FMR1 gene in each cell in their bodies.
+Women, have two X chromosomes, and therefore have two copies of the gene in each cell.
+In women one of the X chromosomes in each cell is randomly inactivated such that in any given cell only one of the two copies of FMR1 is active.
+This is important in how women can be less severely affected by mutations in the FMR1 gene.

-Fragile X syndrome is usually caused by an alteration (mutation) in the FMR1 gene where a DNA segment, known as the CGG triplet repeat, is expanded.
-Normally, this DNA segment is repeated from 5 to about 50 times.
-In people with Fragile X syndrome, however, the CGG segment is repeated more than 200 times.
-The abnormally expanded CGG segment inactivates the FMR1 gene, which prevents the gene from producing a protein called fragile X mental retardation protein.
+The vast majority of Fragile X syndrome (>99%) is caused by an alteration (mutation) in the FMR1 gene where a DNA segment, known as the CGG triplet repeat, is expanded.
+Normally, this DNA segment has from 5 to about 54 of the CGG triplets.
+In people with Fragile X syndrome, however, the CGG triplet is repeated more than 200 times (known as a "full mutation").
+The abnormally expanded CGG segment inactivates the FMR1 gene, which prevents the gene from producing a protein called fragile X mental retardation protein (FMRP).
 Loss of this protein leads to the signs and symptoms of Fragile X syndrome.
 Both boys and girls can be affected, but because boys have only one X chromosome in each cell, an FMR1 mutation will affect all their X chromosomes and they will be more severely affected.
-About 60 per cent of women with one copy of the full mutation will have some degree of learning problems that can range from mild to severe but most women are much less severely affected than men with a full mutation.
+About 50 per cent of women with one copy of the full mutation will have some degree of learning problems that can range from mild to severe but most women are much less severely affected than men with a full mutation.

-People with a medium-size repeat sequence of 50 – 200 repeats are said to have a premutation in the FMR1 gene.
+People with a medium-size repeat sequence of 55 – 200 repeats are said to have a premutation in the FMR1 gene.
 They will not have intellectual disability or Fragile X syndrome in childhood as enough FMRP protein is still produced.
 They are however, at risk of developing problems later in life.
-Both men and women with premutations are at risk of developing a neurodegenerative disorder after middle age with slowly worsening movement problems that may be misdiagnosed as Parkinson’s syndrome, memory loss, reduced sensation in the lower limbs and behavioural changes.
-Women with premutations also have a moderate risk of developing ovarian failure and going into menopause before the age of 40.
+Both men and women with premutations are at risk of developing a neurodegenerative disorder after middle age with slowly worsening movement problems that may be misdiagnosed as Parkinson’s syndrome, with memory loss, reduced sensation in the lower limbs and behavioural changes (Fragile X associated tremor/ataxia syndrome, or FXTAS).
+Women with premutations also have a moderate risk of developing ovarian failure and going into menopause before the age of 40 (Fragile X associated primary ovarian insufficiency, or FXPOI).

 For more information about the effects of Fragile X syndrome see our Fragile X Condition article.